ZeldaHatGuy/nodeJS-course/README.md

+#Uploaded this to my github so I can pull it down either at home or work when I am working through this course.

 # Course Material and FAQ for my Complete Node.js, Express and MongoDB Bootcamp

 This repo contains starter files and the finished project files for all the projects contained in the course (complete repo size is **288MB**).